-Hannah Voss is a PhD candidate at Durham University, researching national alienation and reconstruction of identity in women’s writing of the mid-20th century.
-She is supervised by Jason Harding and Peter Riley and supported by a Durham Doctoral Studentship.
+Hi there!
+I’m Hannah – I’m a PhD candidate at Durham University, researching annihilation, belonging, and poetic self-fashioning in women’s writing of the mid-20th century.
+My supervisors are Jason Harding and Emma Short (previously Peter Riley) and I am very lucky to be funded by a Durham Doctoral Studentship.